6 Steps: How to Define an Experience Strategy:

 Key Strategy Concepts:

-Value Chain: The set of activities that an organization carries out to create value for its customers.
+• Value Chain: The set of activities your organization performs to create value for customers.

-Positioning / Competitive Differentiation: A strategic position means performing different activities from rivals or performing similar activities differently.
+• Positioning / Competitive Differentiation: Involves performing different activities from rivals or performing similar activities in distinct ways to stand out.

-Fit: Your strategic fit creates a competitive advantage and superior profitability.
-Making sure the different parts of the ecosystem are consistent, reinforcing, and optimally orchestrated - if crucial.
-“Fit locks our imitators by creating a chain that is strong as its strongest link.” - Michael Porter
+• Fit: Creating strategic fit within your ecosystem is crucial for competitive advantage and superior profitability.
+Ensuring that different parts of the ecosystem are consistent, reinforcing, and optimally orchestrated “locks out imitators by creating a chain as strong as its strongest link.” — Michael Porter

-Trade-offs: Focusing effort and resources on a strategic position means leaving other positions and options behind.
-“A strategic position is not sustainable unless there are trade-offs with other positions… a trade-off means that more of one thing necessitates less of another” - Michael Porter
+• Trade-offs: A sustainable strategic position requires trade-offs, meaning focusing on some activities necessitates sacrificing others.
+“A strategic position is not sustainable unless there are trade-offs… a trade-off means that more of one thing requires less of another.” — Michael Porter

-Experience Strategy involves orchestrating a system of consistent experience components, not simply miscellaneous interactions, which brings forth competitive advantage in the way these components fit and align with one another to create real value for the customer.
+Experience Strategy orchestrates a coherent system of experience components, not just isolated interactions, creating competitive advantage through how these components fit and align to deliver real value to customers.

 Step 6: Communicate the strategy